Deadly Winter Blizzard Leaves US In Pre-Christmas Deep Freeze - UrduPoint

 Bomb cyclones produce heavy rain or snow.
 They can also cause flooding at coasts, and generate hurricane-force wind.

-Meteorologist Kelsey McEwen in Toronto tweeted that waves of up to 26 feet (eight meters) have been reported in Lake Erie, while in Ohio's Fairport Harbor, winds gusted to 74 miles (120 kilometers) per hour, the NWS tweeted.
+Meteorologist Kelsey McEwen in Toronto tweeted that waves of up to 26 feet (eight meters) were reported in Lake Erie, while in Ohio's Fairport Harbor, winds gusted to 74 miles (120 kilometers) per hour, the NWS tweeted.